mr-l-e-t/shopping_basket_codeclan1/README.md

-# Coding Challenge - Shopping Basket Task
+# Java Coding Challenge - Shopping Basket Task
 Shopping basket exercise for CodeClan

 In order for this project to build, you should have maven installed on your computer.